openstreetmap/id-tagging-schema/README.md

 ## Usage

-### Java/Android
+### Kotlin Multiplatform

 The [westnordost/osmfeatures](https://github.com/westnordost/osmfeatures) project,
-a component of [StreetComplete](https://github.com/westnordost/StreetComplete), makes it easier to use this data with Android or other Java platforms.
+a component of [StreetComplete](https://github.com/westnordost/StreetComplete), makes it easier to use this data with Android, iOS and Java platforms.

 ## Related Projects